Undertone0809/gcop/docs/guide/commands.md

 - Version control information (latest tag, branch count, untracked files)
 - Advanced details (submodules, latest merge commit, file type statistics)

+### `gcop init-project`

+Initialize the GCOP configuration in the current project.
+This command creates the `.gcop/config.yaml` file in the project root directory, which contains the default GCOP configuration.

+### `gcop show-config`

+The current GCOP configuration is displayed.
+This command outputs all GCOP configuration items currently in effect, including model configuration, submit templates, and so on.

 ## Usage Examples

 1. Generate and apply an AI commit message: